FAQGURU/FAQGURU/topics/en/css.md

 * https://css-tricks.com/spoooooky-css-selectors/

 [[↑] Back to top](#CSS)
 ### Write down a selector that will match any links end in .zip, .ZIP, .Zip etc...
-(Expert)

 Use *case-insensitive attribute matching*, `i`.
 This is a new feature in CSS Selectors Level 4.